annvirkk/abcflux_modeling/doc/metadata.md

 Script done and ran on the desktop server 12/2021.

 ##### Outputs in the results folder
-Caret model files saved in .rds format
+Caret model files saved in .rds format.
 Similar naming logic as in above, but subsets defined after the more general model description:\
 full_model_without_larvaloutbreak - all the predictors included, larval outbreak chamber measurements removed from model training data\
 full_model_without_vegtype - full model training dataset used, vegetation type removed\
 nofactors_model_with_econly - all the predictors that are continuous included (categorical variables not included because these different subsets do not have data from all factor levels), only EC fluxes included\